zealbell/TetrisView/README.md

               </linkersoft.blackpanther.blacktetris.TetrisView>
 ```

-in case you were wondering why the 'topMargin in terms of number-of-blocks' was needed, this example explicitly
+in case you were wondering why the 'topMargin in terms of block-size' was needed, this example explicitly
-indicates why. the only special thing added here is the '~' found in the tetris-attribute value, which indicates
+indicates why.(try twitching its values to better understand).
+The only special thing added here is the '~'
-separation between each tetris-types to be fused together as a single shape for the TetrisView i.e. the example
+found in the tetris-attribute value, which indicates separation between each tetris-types to be fused together
+as a single shape for the TetrisView i.e. the example above is made up of a horizontal-tetris + vertical-tetris
-above is made up of a horizontal-tetris + vertical-tetris + horizontal-tetris and to expantiate the first tetris-type(horizontal-tetris)
++ horizontal-tetris and to expantiate the first tetris-type(horizontal-tetris)is 2blocks wide(i.e. 2x25% wide),
-is 2blocks wide(i.e. 2x25% wide), the second is 3blocks tall(i.e. 3x25% tall) and the last is 1block wide(i.e. 1x25% wide).
+the second is 3blocks tall(i.e. 3x25% tall) and the last is 1block wide(i.e. 1x25% wide).
-confused? => take a quick glance above.
+confused? => take a quick glance above. still confused?? try playing with the code.

  - Here is Another one